 It was a technological solution to an outdated problem.

-Both Anderson and Plumb-Tech were using processes that were inefficient, time-consuming, and costly.
+Both the HVAC company and Plumb-Tech were using processes that were inefficient, time-consuming, and costly.
 If you want a business to grow, those are not the types of adjectives you want to be associated with its procedures.

 The best way to address the inefficiency issues at a non-tech company is by introducing technology.

 The two companies represent businesses at different points of the technology challenge.
 Both companies were non-tech businesses.
-Anderson still needs to be transitioned while Plumb-Tech is well on its way.
+The HVAC company still needs to be transitioned while Plumb-Tech is well on its way.